Eliot-Roxbergh/examples/c_programming/development_tips/gcc_flags.md

 # Building secure C Binary
-Here is my quick summary on hardening C binaries using GCC on Linux.
+Here is a summary on hardening C binaries using GCC on Linux.
 As well as other GCC / linker settings.

+Not all useful compilation flags are discussed, to see what I use see: _<https://github.com/Eliot-Roxbergh/task_portknocker/blob/master/CMakeLists.txt>_.

 Sources and links at the end.